decentralized-identity/didcomm-demo/README.md

 ## License

-This project is licensed under the ISC License - see the [LICENSE](https://github.com/decentralized-identity/didcomm-demo/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/decentralized-identity/didcomm-demo/blob/main/LICENSE) file for details.